 Chittamatra and Madhyamaka Assertions

 All four traditions of Tibetan Buddhism accept that the Chittamatra (sems-tsam, mind-only) system of Indian Buddhist tenets asserts alayavijnana (kun-gzhi rnam-shes, all-encompassing foundation consciousness, storehouse consciousness) as a truly existent (bden-grub) unclear, non-determining consciousness that underlies all moments of cognition before enlightenment.
-It serves as the basis for imputation of the habits of unawareness and of karma, continues from lifetime to lifetime, but ceases with the attainment of Buddhahood.
+It serves as the basis for imputation of the habits of unawareness and of karma, continues from lifetime to lifetime, but, according to Tsongkhapa, ceases with the attainment of Buddhahood.